Hu-Chuxuan/drama/drama-bot/README.md

 ## 📁 Result Collection

-All execution outputs will be automatically saved in the `./reports` directory for further analysis and evaluation.
+All execution outputs will be automatically saved in the `./reports` directory (or in the location specified by `--report_folder`) for further analysis and evaluation.
+Detailed agent traces are stored in the `./traces` directory.